onomondo/stale-while-revalidate-lru-cache/README.md

 Follows the `stale-while-revalidate` scheme implemented in browsers, https://web.dev/stale-while-revalidate/.

 `stale-while-revalidate-lru-cache` sits on top of `lru-cache`.
-Adds a way to update stale items (items that are older than `maxAge`), but continue to return the cached value.
+Adds a way to update/revalidate stale items (items that are older than `maxAge`), but continue to return the cached value.

 Its usage is when you are using `lru-cache` asynchronously and are ok with returning dirty/stale/old values.